GReAT: A Graph Regularized Adversarial Training Method: Conclusion

 \section{Conclusion}

 In this paper, we have presented a Graph Regularized Adversarial Training Method (GReAT), designed to enhance the robustness of classifiers.
 By leveraging classical adversarial training, the graph regularization technique enhances the robustness of deep learning classifiers.
 This technique employs graph-based constraints to regularize the training process, thereby bolstering the model's capacity to withstand adversarial attacks.
 Integrating these constraints enables the model to learn more robust features and be less prone to manipulation via adversarial examples.
-This strategy has demonstrated significant potential in enhancing the robustness and generalization of deep learning classifiers, indicating that it could be a valuable tool in adversarial training.
+This strategy has demonstrated significant potential to enhance the robustness and generalization of deep learning classifiers, indicating that it is a valuable tool in adversarial training.